netcore-jsa/unimus-backup-exporter/README.md

 0 3 * * * /path-to-script/unimus-backup-exporter.sh
 ```

+On Windows, schedule the PowerShell version with Task Scheduler, running `pwsh -File C:\path\to\unimus-backup-exporter.ps1`.

 ## _Tests_

-A shared test suite under `tests/` runs both the Bash and PowerShell versions against a mock Unimus API and asserts byte-identical output (plus identical git behavior).
+A shared test suite under `tests/` runs both the Bash and PowerShell versions against a mock Unimus API and checks each produces its expected backups (plus identical git behavior).
 Run everything with:

 ``` bash
 tests/run.sh